 The most comprehensive collection of any museum in the country – and there are more in London’s British Museum – these are a tribute to the many artists who became soldiers and soldiers who became artists, patriots who fought for their country, including Thai Ha, Nguyen Khai, and Pham Do Dong.
 Just to see the tiny battered paint box with brushes and charcoal pencils that they would carry in a bag with their rice provisions is moving.

 Nearby is the Revolutionary Museum, another French neo-classical building dating from 1886, which documents the country’s struggles up to 1975.
 But it was closed during my visit, with a hand-written sign at the gate: ‘Allowed the Ministry of Culture and Information the Vietnamese Revolution Museum has no operation for correcting the displaying system.
 Please by sympathised!’
-Currently there are some 120 museums in Vietnam containing about 4 million artefacts.
+Currently there are some 120 museums in Vietnam containing about 4 million artefacts of Vietnamese art.

 But the work of more modest artists displayed in the markets and on street corners is captivating.
+There are lots of decorative works on sale, including a favourite motif in Vietnam – dragons.
 I bought pretty hand-painted postcards of rickshaws and farmers and children on waterbuffalo, on mulberry paper, subjects typical of the countryside, and wrote them over a café creme at the charming Paris Deli nearby before heading to La Poste.

 The Colonial Post Office